2 bonobos en train de se faire des calins

 1. The sanctuary of Lola ya Bonobo

-Friends of Bonobos was founded by Claudine André in 2002.
+Friends of Bonobos was created by Claudine André in 2002.
 Her actions gradually led her to create Lola ya Bonobo or "Bonobo Paradise" .
 Currently, Lola ya Bonobo is the only sanctuary in the world dedicated to orphaned bonobos.
-The sanctuary is located just south of the suburb of Kimwenza in Petites Chutes de la Lukaya, Kinshasa, Democratic Republic of Congo.
+The sanctuary is located just south of the suburb of Kimwenza in Petites Chutes de la Lukaya, Kinshasa, in the Democratic Republic of Congo.

 Bonobos are illegally hunted for their meat.
-When the parents are killed, the babies are orphaned and sold as pets to the people of Congo.
-At Lola ya Bonobo , a team of caregivers has come together to rescue and care for bonobos at risk of human poaching.
+When the parents are killed, the babies become orphaned and are then sold as pets to the people of Congo.
+Within Lola ya Bonobo , A team of caregivers has come together to rescue and care for bonobos at risk of human poaching.

 Upon reaching adulthood, adult bonobos are released into the wild and receive full protection from the nature reserve .
 Staff on site work to protect their home, the rainforest.

-The root cause of the bonobo meat trade is the extreme poverty of the area.
+The main cause of the bonobo meat trade is extreme poverty.
 Friends of Bonobos works with local communities living nearby to build a better future.
-The organization therefore places a strong emphasis on educating young people to preserve wildlife.
+The organization therefore places great emphasis on educating young people to preserve wildlife.

 2. The objective?
 To heal, liberate and protect